learn-co-curriculum/dsc-linear-algebra-and-calculus-intro/README.md

 ## Summary

 Linear Algebra is so foundational to machine learning that you're going to see it referenced many times as the course progresses.
-In this section, the goal is to give you both a theoretical introduction and some computational practice, solving a realistic problem by writing the code required to solve a linear regression using OLS.
+In this section, the goal is to give you both a theoretical introduction and some computational practice, solving a real-life problem by writing the code required to solve a linear regression using OLS.